Sneakingrocky/my_blog/source/blog/2015-03-18-Visual-Hierarchy.html.markdown

 ###How do humans view information?

-In the 1920s German psychologists created theories in order to describe the capability of our brain to generate and organize visual elements into groups or “unified wholes”.
+In the 1920s German psychologists created theories in order to describe the capability of our brains to generate and organize visual elements into groups or “unified wholes”.
 This branch of study is called Gestalt psychology and a major part of this study involves the theory of the gestalt effect.
 The gestalt effect contains a few principles that explain the reasoning behind why our brains are naturally able to categorize information: grouping similar visual elements and organizing them into meaningful patterns.

 A few principles of the gestalt effect are:

-**Law of Similarity:** When things are similar the human brain tends to perceive them as a group or pattern.
+**Law of Similarity:** When things are similar, the human brain tends to perceive them as a group or pattern.
 Therefore, something different from the group will tend to stand out.

 ![similarity_example](/images/blog/hierarchy/similarity.png)